iconfu/svg-inject/README.md

 This provides additional advantages:

 * **Intuitive usage**: Insert SVG images into HTML code just as PNG images, with only one additional instruction.
-It's very clear to understand what it does looking at the pure HTML.
+It's very clear to understand what it does by looking at the pure HTML.

 * **Works with dynamic content**: If `<img>` elements are added dynamically, injection still works.